Tag: adventure

 There’s no beer this trip.
 This is more serious.
 It’s a journey, not a jaunt.
 We have a mission.

-We roar past Swinburne; We roar past van Reenen; We leave the Orange Free State; We enter Natal; We zoom down van Reenen’s Pass; Past Ladysmith and on into unknown territory.
+We roar past Swinburne; We roar past van Reenen; We leave the Orange Free State; We enter Natal, the Last British Outpost; We zoom down van Reenen’s Pass; Past Ladysmith and on, further into unknown territory.

 Suddenly: Flashing Blue Lights!
 Oh Shit!
 They’re after us.
 We slow down a little bit.
 Just to the speed limit.
 We sit straight in the car, no slouching.
 We practice ‘innocent face.’
 We rehearse our story: Ja Meneer, Nee Meneer.
 The flashing blue light fills the car – then overtakes us and whizzes past and shrinks into the distance.